Find complete information on fees, senior citizen discounts, lifetime licenses, and more.

 State law requires that all dogs three months or older must be licensed in the county where they are maintained.
-New tags should be displayed beginning January 1, 2019.
+New tags should be displayed beginning January 1 each year.
 Dogs without licenses could subject their owners to penalties.
 A license serves a very important purpose in helping to return a dog to its owner if it should happen to stray or become lost.

-Lifetime licenses are only available through Treasurer's Office.
-To obtain a lifetime licenses your dog must be microchipped.
-You will receive a Permanent Identification Verification Form and application from your veterinarian or kennel when the dog is microchipped.
-If you choose to have your dog tattooed you must first contact the Treasurer's office to receive paperwork.
-For additional information, call the Centre County Treasurer's Office at (814) 355-6810.
+Lifetime licenses are only available through the Treasurer’s Office.
+To obtain a lifetime license, your dog must be microchipped, and you must submit with your application a Permanent Identification Verification (PIV) form completed and signed by your veterinarian or kennel.
+You should receive this form when the dog is microchipped.
+For dogs that are already microchipped, a veterinarian can scan the microchip to complete the PIV form.
+(Veterinarians in the area very familiar with this process.)
+The lifetime license application cannot be processed without a PIV form.
+If you choose to have your dog tattooed, you must first contact the Treasurer’s office to receive paperwork.
+For additional information, call the Centre County Treasurer’s office at (814) 355-6810.

 Discounted dog licenses are available to people with a disability as defined by Section 102 of the Pennsylvania Dog Law: "Person with a disability"